vanpariyar/myblog/content/blog/how-to-start-with-gutenberg-editor-custom-block-development.md

 ### Can I use Hooks like react

-yes, you can use.
+yes, you can use it.
 You can pull out from wp.element.

  1. useState()